UncleGrumpy/Moonlight_8266/README.md

 This sketch depends on the [WebSockets](https://github.com/Links2004/arduinoWebSockets) library, which can be installed from the ArduinoIDE _Library Manager_.
 The `WebSockets` library depends on the [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) library, also available in the ArduinoIDE _Library Manager_.

 To upload the web content to the ESP8266 you will need the [arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload) plugin for ArduinoIDE 2.x.
-(For the old java based ArduinoIDE 1.x use [arduino-esp8266littlefs-plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)) The directions for that project say to put the [visx](https://github.com/earlephilhower/arduino-littlefs-upload/releases) file in to the `~/.arduinoIDE/plugins/` (`C:\Users\<username>\.arduinoIDE\plugins\` on Windows) directory, but for it show up in the _Command Palette_ I had to put it also in the `~/.arduinoIDE/plugin-storage/` directory.
+(For the old java based ArduinoIDE 1.x use [arduino-esp8266littlefs-plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)) The directions for that project say to put the [vsix](https://github.com/earlephilhower/arduino-littlefs-upload/releases) file in to the `~/.arduinoIDE/plugins/` (`C:\Users\<username>\.arduinoIDE\plugins\` on Windows) directory, but for it show up in the _Command Palette_ I had to put it also in the `~/.arduinoIDE/plugin-storage/` directory.
 So in the end I decided to place the real `arduino-littlefs-upload-1.0.0.vsix` file into `~/.arduinoIDE/plugin-storage/` and put a symlink to that file into `~/.arduinoIDE/plugins/`.
 I don't know the recommended way to set up plugins, but that worked for me.

 There is now optional support for the [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) library for async http server.
-This libary requires the [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP]) library to work on ESP8266, which should be installed automatically when you install the `ESPAsyncWebServer` through the ArduinoIDE _Library Manager_.
-If both of these libraries are not installed the build will default to using the stock [ESP8266WebServer](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer) library incuded in the [ESP8266 core board support](https://github.com/esp8266/Arduino).
+This library requires the [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP]) library to work on ESP8266, which should be installed automatically when you install the `ESPAsyncWebServer` through the ArduinoIDE _Library Manager_.
+If both of these libraries are not installed the build will default to using the stock [ESP8266WebServer](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer) library included in the [ESP8266 core board support](https://github.com/esp8266/Arduino).

 ## Usage